-On March 11, 2020, the Board of Directors declared a quarterly cash dividend of \$0.36 per share which is payable on or before April 21, 2020 to shareholders of record of our common stock on April 7, 2020.
-We paid quarterly cash dividends of \$0.32 per share in 2019.
+On March 13, 2019, the Board of Directors declared a quarterly cash dividend of \$0.32 per share which is payable on or before April 23, 2019 to shareholders of record of our common stock on April 9, 2019.
+We paid quarterly cash dividends of \$0.29 per share in 2018.
 Although the Board currently expects to continue regular quarterly cash dividends, the declaration and amount of future cash dividends are subject to the Board's sole discretion and will depend upon, among other factors, our results of operations, cash requirements, financial condition, contractual restrictions and other factors that our Board may deem relevant in its sole discretion.

-Our inventory balance represented approximately 55% of our total assets exclusive of goodwill, operating lease assets, and other intangible assets as of January 31, 2020.
+Our inventory balance represented approximately 53% of our total assets exclusive of goodwill and other intangible assets as of February 1, 2019.
 Our ability to effectively manage our inventory balances can have a significant impact on our cash flows from operations during a given fiscal year.
 Inventory purchases are often somewhat seasonal in nature, such as the purchase of warm-weather or Christmas-related merchandise.
 Efficient management of our inventory has been and continues to be an area of focus for us.

-As described in Note 7 to the consolidated financial statements, we are involved in a number of legal actions and claims, some of which could potentially result in material cash payments.
+As described in Note 6 to the consolidated financial statements, we are involved in a number of legal actions and claims, some of which could potentially result in material cash payments.
 Adverse developments in those actions could materially and adversely affect our liquidity.